bioshaolin/rpkm_heater/ReadMe.md

 ### SPECIFYING SORTED LISTS ###

-The 2 input options for sorted lists allow for a myriad of approaches to assessing and analyzing your data.
+*The 3 input options for sorted lists allow for a myriad of approaches to assessing and analyzing your data.*

-i.e. sorting metagenomes by ocean depth allows the user to visualize abundance in a nearer-to-scale interpretation of ecotypes (SRF --> DEEP). i.e. sorting genomes by lineage allows the user to potentially identify ecotype clustering.
+**-sort_samples** sorting metagenomes by ocean depth or region allows the user to visualize abundance in a nearer-to-scale interpretation of ecotypes (SRF --> DEEP).

-	#NOTE: by including a sorted genome list the user is also capable of quickly identifying possible outliers.
-In the event the user has
+**-sort_gen** sorting genomes/genes by lineage allows the user to potentially identify ecotype clustering.
-	identified outlier candidates the sorted list may be updated to exclude those genome(s) and rpkm will automatically un-map those recruitments.
+	*NOTE: by including a sorted genome list the user is also capable of quickly identifying possible outliers.
+In the event the user has identified outlier candidates the sorted list may be updated to exclude those genome(s) and rpkm will automatically un-map those recruitments.*

 ################################
 Development: E.W.
 Getz, 2020